silencial/silencial.github.io/content/posts/machine-learning.md

 - Pre-pruning: stop the growth early if a split would result in the purity below a threshold.
 - Post-pruning: remove non-significant branches form a fully grown tree.
 Replace subtree by a leaf node labeled with the most frequent class.

-<mark>Post-pruning is more successful in practice because it is not easy to precisely estimate when to stop growing the tree.</mark>
+==Post-pruning is more successful in practice because it is not easy to precisely estimate when to stop growing the tree.==

 # Ensemble Learning